 Save America's Treasures Grants

-The Federal Save America's Treasures grants program began in 1999 and helps preserve nationally significant historic properties and collections that convey our nation's rich heritage to future generations of Americans.
-Since 1999, there have been almost 4,000 requests for funding totaling $1.54 billion.
-In response to these requests, $315,152,000 was awarded to 1,287 recipients.
+The Save America’s Treasures (SAT) grant program was established in 1998 and first awarded grants in 1999 to help preserve nationally significant historic properties and collections that convey our nation’s rich heritage to future generations.
+Since 1999, there have been more than 4,000 requests for funding totaling more than $1.54 billion.
+More than $315,700,000 has been awarded to 1,300+ projects.

 - Nonprofit, tax-exempt 501(c)(3), U.S. organizations